cogment/cogment-verse/README.md

 #### Troubleshooting

-Because this project is using rather large libraries such as tensorflow and pytorch, because of that the build might fail if docker doesn't have access to sufficient memory.
+This project is using rather large libraries such as tensorflow and pytorch, because of that the build might fail if docker doesn't have access to sufficient memory.

 ### Run